Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Evaluation

-\fi In this section, we will address the need and performance of RI-MIMO/TRIM for massive MIMO systems.
+In this section, we will address the need and performance of RI-MIMO/TRIM for massive MIMO systems.
 Massive MIMO systems tend to have a much higher number of antennas at the receiver than at the transmitter.
 Due to this, the channel is extremely well-conditioned, and even linear detectors such as MMSE or iterative algorithms can perform extremely well~\cite{massiveMimoNearOpt}.
 However, having a large number of antennas at the base station and yet supporting a small number of users reduces the overall cell throughput.
 Hence, the low BER of linear methods comes at the price of the total number of users served.
 We will see that for massive MIMO systems, where the linear methods are not optimal, RI-MIMO can be used to obtain optimal performance with very low complexity.
 In Massive MIMO systems, where the ratio between the number of receiver antennas and the number of transmitter antennas is three or more, MMSE can provide performance similar to the Sphere Decoder.
 However, the total cell throughput achieved is much lower than what may be possible, with near-optimal MIMO detection, in an equivalent large MIMO system (where the number of receiver antennas and transmitter antennas is the same).
 In Fig.~\ref{fig:16x16_massive} we look at massive MIMO systems with 16 antennas at the base station and BPSK modulation.
-We see that for $8\times16$ and $10\times16$ MIMO with BPSK, the MMSE decoder is sub-optimal, and RI-MIMO can provide near-optimal performance at very low complexity. \ifdefined\isArxiv \else
+We see that for $8\times16$ and $10\times16$ MIMO with BPSK, the MMSE decoder is sub-optimal, and RI-MIMO can provide near-optimal performance at very low complexity.
+In Fig.~\ref{fig:massiveMIMO_largeBER}, we expand our evaluation to more realistic massive MIMO scenarios with 128 and 256 antennas at the base station using BPSK, 4-QAM, and 16-QAM modulations.
+Note that, for such systems, we are unable to compute the optimal BER due to extremely large complexity of the Sphere decoder.
+We note that, RI-MIMO performs much better than MMSE for such systems when BPSK or 4-QAM modulation is used.
+However, as noted before, the performance gains are much less for 16-QAM modulation.
+Improving the performance of our methods for 16-QAM and higher modulations is the key focus of our future work.